matthewhudson/docs.storyscript.io/quick-start/README.md

 🎉 Congratulations!
 You have just deployed your first Story!

-::: tip What just happened?
+::: tip What just happened behind the scene?

 The output from your deployment will share some details about what happened, because it's quite amazing!

-1. Your story was compiled and checked for issues before deploying.
+1. Storyscript is **strongly-typed**, therefore your stories were verified and syntax checked before deploying.
-1. The services you require were pulled and deployed to Kubernetes pods.
+1. Services are pulled from the [Hub](https://hub.storyscript.io) and deployed to Kubernetes pods.
-1. Functions were packaged in containers and deployed as services like above.
+1. *Coming soon!* Functions were packaged in containers and deployed as services like above.
-1. All services were started, events subscribed and ingress routes assigned.
+1. Services were started, events subscribed and ingress routes assigned.
+1. The Storyscript Runtime caches your story for fast execution, acting as a microservice orchestrator.

-The above would have all been manual work, typically in the form of Kubernetes configuration files which are automatically generated during deployment in the Storyscript Cloud.
+The above would have mostly been manual work, typically in the form of Kubernetes configuration files which are automatically generated during deployment in the Storyscript Cloud.
 :::

 ## Putting it all together